EdwardSomgal/Olist-Sales-Project/README.md

 The data is available on Kaggle and is provided by Olist and 3 other collaborators.
 Kaggle is an open-source data sharing platform and might not provide data reliability and authenticity.
 Also, there is no much clarity on how the data is collected.
 There could be potential collection biases.

 ### Disclaimer
 Data used for this project was downloaded from Kaggle: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce.
+Raw data and cleaned data is not uploaded due to the size of the file.